Leonard Davis (American football)

-Leonard Barnett Davis (born September 5, 1978) is an American former college and professional football player who was an offensive lineman for twelve seasons in the National Football League (NFL).
-He played college football for the University of Texas, and was recognized as a consensus All-American.
-Davis was drafted by the Arizona Cardinals with the second pick overall of the 2001 NFL Draft, and also played professionally for the Dallas Cowboys, Detroit Lions and San Francisco 49ers of the NFL.
+Leonard Barnett Davis (born September 5, 1978) is an American former professional football player who was a guard for 12 seasons in the National Football League (NFL).
+He was a consensus All-American playing college football for the Texas Longhorns, where he was also a two-time Outland Trophy finalist and a Lombardi Award semifinalist.
+Davis was selected by the Arizona Cardinals with the second overall pick in the 2001 NFL draft.
+He played for the Cardinals, the Dallas Cowboys - where he was a three-time Pro-Bowler and a second team All-Pro - and the San Francisco 49ers, with whom he went to Super Bowl XLVII.
+He also spent part of a season with the Detroit Lions, but never took the field for them.

-Early years
+Early life

 Leonard grew up in Wortham, Texas.
 He is the only child of L.A. and Sammie Lee Davis, but has 21 half-brothers and half-sisters (L.A. had 11 children from a previous marriage, while Sammie Lee had 10 children from a previous marriage).

-He attended Wortham High School, where he led his Bulldogs basketball team to the state championship in 1997.
-In football, he received All-American honors playing defense and offense for a school with fewer than 150 students.
-He also lettered in track.
+Davis attended Wortham High School, where he led his Bulldogs basketball team to the state championship in 1997.
+In football, he was a Parade All-American and USA Today first-team All-American playing defense and offense for a school with fewer than 150 students.
+Davis also lettered in track.

 College career

-Davis received an athletic scholarship to attend the University of Texas at Austin, arriving in John Mackovic's final season, with the intention of playing at defensive tackle and even starting three games.
+Davis received an athletic scholarship to attend the University of Texas at Austin, arriving in John Mackovic's final season, with the intention of playing at defensive tackle and even started three games at that position.
 He was moved to the offensive line after Mack Brown was named the new head coach.
 He played left tackle in his last two years.

-During his career, he blocked for Heisman Trophy winner Ricky Williams and Hodges Mitchell.
-Following his senior season in 2000, he was a first-team All-Big 12 selection, and was recognized as a consensus first-team All-American.
-He was also a finalist for the Outland Trophy on two occasions.
+During his career, Davis blocked for three consecutive 1000-yard rushers in Hodges Mitchell, then Heisman Trophy winner Ricky Williams, who set the college career rushing record.
+He was second team All-Big 12 in his junior season.
+Following his senior season in 2000, Davis was a first-team All-Big 12 selection, and a consensus first-team All-American.
+He was also a finalist for the Outland Trophy on two occasions and a semifinalist for the Lombardi Award.

+Davis was UT's fifth top-two pick in draft history and its first since Kenneth Sims went No. 1 in 1982.
+He was named to the Longhorn Hall of Honor in 2016.